cubexch/ws-api/README.md

 Protobuf Schema for WebSocket connections to Cube Exchange.

-See the [Cube API Documentation](https://cubexch.gitbook.io/cube-api) on GitBook for details.
+See the [Cube API Documentation](https://cubexch.gitbook.io/cube-api) on GitBook for details (or view the generated Markdown [directly](https://github.com/cubexch/gitbook/tree/main/generated/ws-api) if you prefer).

 ## Contents
 | Directory | Contents                                       |